Communication across cultures can be difficult to manage with a distributed team. What is chartering and how can it help in managing remote teams?

 State team goals clearly in the charter and ensure that all team members understand them.
 What are your team’s project, process, or quality goals?
 Does the end product exude the qualities and values that the team aimed for?
 Is getting along more important than doing the job right?
 How well these goals are articulated can make a difference in the performance of the team.

 This allows members to assess their strengths and developmental needs.
 Do you have strong editing skills but are weak on listening skills?
 Are you fantastic on graphics and presentations but need to develop your writing skills?
 More than anything else, this inventory allows the members to allocate team resources wisely and compensate for each other’s weaknesses.

 Team collaboration needs some structure.
-A laissez-faire environment, particularly with remote workers, is a recipe for disaster.
+A laissez-faire environment, particularly when managing remote teams, is a recipe for disaster.
 Team members need to know what the ground rules and expectations are; this helps them cope with difficult situations better.
 What are your rules for online meetings; how often does the team have them and how long do they really need to be?
 How do you confront dissenting views among members?
 What level of commitment do you expect from each other?
 What do you expect members to do if they have problems that can potentially affect the performance of the team?

 Knowing the personality types and learning styles of your teammates helps identify how you and your teammates process their world and your work.
 It gives members another window from which to know each other.

 For instance, some people prefer avoiding confusion and conflict, often making decisions based on feelings.
 However, conflict is an unavoidable by-product of any collaborative work.
 Knowing that a team member is averse to conflict can assist others in the team to resolve issues while minimizing direct confrontations.